 As mentioned, omega-3s make a critical building block for cell membranes throughout the body; this is especially the case for DHA.
 DHA can be found in large amounts in brain cells and in the retina, meaning your intake of this fatty acid can directly affect the development and function of your child’s brain and eyes.

-Some studies have even shown that higher DHA intake during pregnancy can help promote healthy eye function in infants.
+Some studies have even shown that higher DHA intake during pregnancy can help support healthy eye function in infants.
 Other studies have shown even more benefits for a child’s cognitive health and function through consistent DHA intake.
 Children born to mothers with high DHA intake showed positive results during psychomotor tests as early as six months after birth.

 Of course, your child continues to grow and develop rapidly after birth.
 As a result, it is essential to take omega-3s not just during pregnancy but also throughout the breastfeeding period.
 Children breastfed by their mothers, having taken considerable amounts of omega-3s, also showed promising benefits for their cognitive health.
 It is a good idea for a child to consume regular amounts of DHA throughout childhood to support proper growth and development.